 Users can download eCommerce apps through popular app stores like the Apple App Store, Google Play Store, Amazon App Store, and more.
 There are countless eCommerce apps to choose from, and here are some of the top eCommerce apps in the market today:

-The leading online marketplace worldwide, provides an excellent shopping experience to its users.
+The leading online marketplace worldwide provides an excellent shopping experience to its users.
 The app is lighter and faster and allows you to search and filter a wide range of products on various parameters with just a couple of clicks.
 It provides multiple payment gateways for easy checkouts and you get up-to-the-minute updates about your order status.
 With the localization of the app, users can also avail the offers from nearby local businesses.

 eBay mobile app has enabled users from across the world to bid whenever they want.
 The search options are streamlined to enhance both the buying and selling experience.
 The app features include barcode scanning for price comparisons, autocomplete searches, guest checkouts, linking of Paypal accounts with eBay accounts for quicker transactions, and much more.
 With the eBay alerts, you get updates about the latest auctions, or whether an auction is closing soon, or if you were outbid. eBay is one of the best eCommerce applications today.

 Groupon app provides ‘deal of the day’ recommendation services for their customers.
 Users are lured to avail great offers on a variety of things they need in general (such as eating out at a restaurant or shopping at a fashion store or even a tropical getaway).
-The app sends promo codes or savings alerts for the deals near users’ location, that they can redeem instantly or share with their family/ friends – using the mobile device.
+The app sends promo codes or savings alerts for the deals near users’ locations, that they can redeem instantly or share with their family/ friends – using the mobile device.

 One of the world’s leading fashion companies provides an incredible app for both android and iOS users.
 H&M mobile eCommerce app is beautifully designed with intuitive screen graphics and book style product menu.
 The users can easily scan items using the barcode scanner and share them on social media or with friends.
 The app also allows them to get timely sales alerts, or search for physical stores near their location.